CumulusNetworks/docs/content/cumulus-linux-517/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 If you need the link state of the VLAN device to track only the state of the subset of ports that are also members of the corresponding VLAN instead of all ports, you can configure VLAN bridge binding mode.
 In VLAN bridge binding mode, Cumulus Linux does not transfer the link state automatically from the lower device but determines the link state according to the bridge ports that are members of the VLAN.

-VLAN bridge binding mode is off by default.
-To enable VLAN bridge binding mode:
+VLAN bridge binding mode is on by default.
+To disable VLAN bridge binding mode:

 {{< tabs "TabID476 ">}}
 {{< tab "NVUE Commands ">}}